mattheyan/EndlessObsession/contents/blog/2015-07-15-code-comments.md

 ```

 The topic of comments in code is by no means uncharted territory.
 It's been
-covered many times before (though perhaps not often enough).
-Just do a few
-Google searches and you'll find lots of good information on the topic.
+covered in the occasional blog post.
+Book authors have talked about it.
+Its even
+taught in many university courses.

 Yet, somehow we keep writing bad comments.
-What gives?

-I am not under the illusion that I can add anything novel or ground-breaking to
-the discussion.
-What I will do is re-state the wisdom of others in my own way
-in hopes that it adds just a little bit to the collective weight of those words.
+Or not writing good comments.
+Either
+way, things could be a lot better than they are.
+So what gives?

+Personally, I think the problem is twofold.
+We don't teach it well or with any
+consistency.
+And, perhaps more importantly, we don't seem to care all that much.

 --------------------------------------------------------------------------------

-"Wait, are comments even worth writing about?", you may be wondering.
+"Yeah, are comments even worth writing about?", you may be wondering.
 "Couldn't
-you write about something more important?"
+you write about something more important, like how to run a web server on your
+wi-fi connected refrigerator using icecream.js?"

+That's exactly what I'm talking about.

 Sure, I'll concede that code comments are not the greatest challenge of our
-profession, but I do think it is worth writing about.
+profession.
+You're not going to win a Turing award for your great comments.
+And
+you won't win any cool points with your friends either.
+But, I do think its
+worth writing about, because its an important part of the *craft* of writing
+good software.

 > Software spend only 10% time of its life in development and rest of 90% in
 > maintenance.
 This 90% part of maintaining the code is where comment can help